 Other special markets are organised privately, for example:

-- This Winter Fair organised by the International Women’s Association on December 18-19, 2021
+- Winter Fair 2023 organised by the International Women’s Association on December 9, 2023 (date confirmed)

 In addition, Christmas displays are staged at most malls, including a cute set-up with winemaker elves (how Georgian!) inside Galleria Mall (pictured at the top of the article).